neumanh/K-anonymity-fot-texts/README.md

 ## Package High-Level Algorithm:

-1) Data Preprocessing: tokenization, stemming, and stop word removal.
+1) Data Preprocessing: tokenization, lemmatization, and stop word removal.
 2) K-Anonymization: Generalization and Reduction.
 3) Evaluation: Utilization is evaluated by embedding distance and semantic scores.
 4) Visualization: dataset properties prior to and post anonymization will be visualized (optional)